junxit/us-congress-bills-112/metadata.md

 - 2012-05-18 — Placed on the Union Calendar, Calendar No. 340.
 - 2012-05-18 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 112-486.
 - 2012-05-18 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 112-486.
+- 2012-07-09 — Considered under suspension of the rules. (consideration: CR H4663-4664)
+- 2012-07-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4114.
+- 2012-07-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-07-09 — Mr. Miller (FL) moved to suspend the rules and pass the bill.
+- 2012-07-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4663)
+- 2012-07-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4663)